LeoKurenbach/my_money_detection/README.md

 I thought to make this project for the blind people in the world so that they can seperate there money easyly.

-my code is the .gitignore file
+the code is the classification/train.py file